lcodeca/SUMOActivityGen/docs/ScenarioGenerator.md

 * `--lefthand` is used to generate a left-hand traffic scenario.
 * `--population` is used to change the number of people plans to generate.
 The default is 1000.
 This parameter tunes `generateDefaultsActivityGen.py`.
 * `--density` is used to define the average population density in square kilometers to be used in the origin-destination matrix.
 The default is 3000.
 This paprameter tunes `generateAmitranFromTAZWeights.py`.
 * `--single-taz` is used to ignore the administrative boundaries and generate only one TAZ.
+This paprameter tunes `generateTAZBuildingsFromOSM.py`.
+* `--admin-level` is used to filter the administrative boundaries using the `admin_level` values in OSM.
+This paprameter tunes `generateTAZBuildingsFromOSM.py`.
+* `--taz-plot` is used to plot the generated TAZs as an OSM overlay in a HTML file.
+It requires the folium library.
+This paprameter tunes `generateTAZBuildingsFromOSM.py`.
 * `--from-step` is used for successive iteration of the program after a manual change of the files.
 The number defines from which step the generation should be recomputed:
   * 0 - Copy default files.
   * 1 - Run netconvert & polyconvert.